 9. The Commissioner of Main Roads appointed under the Main Roads Act 1930.

-[10. deleted]
+10. The National Trust of Australia (W.A.) established under the National Trust of Australia (W.A.)
+Act 1964.

+10A.
+The Commissioner of Police appointed under the Police Act 1892.

 11. The Public Transport Authority of Western Australia established under the Public Transport Authority Act 2003.

 12. The Commissioner for Soil Conservation appointed under the Soil and Land Conservation Act 1945.